prithvi002/pdfReader/README.md

 #Project Title
 "Application to Read Custom PDFs and Answer Questions Using a Language Model"
+## Give the Open-ai key

+Open the config.py file and find the Config class.
+Replace 'your-key' with your OpenAI API key:
+SECRET_KEY = 'your-key'

 ## Running the Backend Application

+Before running the backend application, please make sure you have Python installed on your system.
+You can download and install Python from the official website: [Python Downloads](https://www.python.org/downloads/)

 To run the backend application, follow these steps: